 Aerial lift is a broad term for the various different types of diesel and electric work platforms.
 Each variation comes with its own share of capabilities and strengths to help you boost the productivity and efficiency in your business.
-An essential element that goes hand in hand with all of the different types of aerial lifts, is aerial lift certification.
+An essential element that goes hand in hand with all of the different types of lifts, is aerial lift certification.

 Designed to move in only one direction, Manlifts are mainly used to transport workers between the different floors of a building.
 While they may seem straightforward, manlifts have been the cause of a handful of deadly accidents over the years.
 To understand how to use manlifts properly, you need manlift training.

 Genie Lift is a company that manufactures different types of aerial lifts and scissor lifts.
 One of their most used models is a one-person scissor lift, which is used indoors to lift and handle heavy and awkward materials.
-Because this type of genie lift is designed for tight spaces and narrow aisles, it comes with its own set of unique risks.
+Out of the different types of lifts, the genie lift is designed for tight spaces and narrow aisles, coming with its own set of unique risks.
 Get your genie lift certification and prevent deadly accidents.

 As the number one online provider of aerial lift certification for all the different types of aerial lifts, AerialliftCertification.com can help operators and companies get the top quality, comprehensive, OSHA-compliant training they need.

 We offer 3 distinct ways to train in the different types of lifts on the market.
 With Guided, Self-Paced, or Group Training, you can pick which one works for you.
 With any of our training options, trainees receive their own easy-to-follow online program that can be accessed from any device with an internet connection.
 Even though it’s self-paced, our aerial lift training course can be completed in only about one hour!
 And once that’s done, students will be certified and prepared to operate all kinds of lifts safely, and will be able to print their certification card immediately after completion.